 do not attempt to write or modify this file.

-slave's UUID can be seen in the output of
+replica's UUID can be seen in the output of

 SHOW SLAVE HOSTS.
 Once